Race in AMerica

 PBS American Portrait

 PBS invites Americans to share their stories about racism and its impact, past and present.
-This signature programming and engagement initiative of the network’s 50th anniversary, invites people across the country to share their stories about race and current events with a new prompt, “Now is the time…” Stories can be uploaded to AMERICAN PORTRAIT and may be included in a featured collection of personal stories from Americans grappling with racism and its impact, past and present.
-PBS AMERICAN PORTRAIT will air two new specials this fall and a four-part docuseries in January 2021 that spotlight American stories, including how the far-reaching impact of the events of 2020 have affected our everyday lives.
+This signature programming and engagement initiative of the network’s 50th anniversary invites people across the country to share their stories about race and current events with a new prompt, “Now is the time…” Stories can be uploaded to AMERICAN PORTRAIT and may be included in a featured collection of personal stories from Americans grappling with racism and its impact, past and present.
+PBS AMERICAN PORTRAIT will air two new specials this fall and a four-part docuseries in January 2021 that spotlight American stories, including how the far-reaching impact of the events of 2020 has affected our everyday lives.